 I decided to change this site to a news items site for a while.
 I’m going to test NetNewsWire Pro to add comments.
 I use NetNewsWire to track news and the new version includes a weblog editor that allows me to directly post without using the browser or Radio Userland.

 EspressoBlog is an application for Mac OS X 10.2 »Jaguar« (there is no Windows version, and will not be one) written in Cocoa (Screen Shots).
 It allows a user to post to a Movable Type-powered weblog from the comfort and convenience of their Mac.
-Theoretically, it would also work for those who use Blogger, but…… Continue reading EspressoBlog
+Theoretically, it would also work for those who use Blogger, but Blogger’s implementation of their own API has been down for months. (via schockwellenreiter)

 Slashdot: “Defending its decision to concoct recommendations to steer customers to buy items at Amazon’s new Apparel Store, a spokeswoman said Amazon “felt it would be evident to people that since the store was so new, we wouldn’t have the transaction history to create database similarities.”
-But in this just-published patent applicaton, Amazon earlier told…… Continue reading New Amazon Patents on Content Personalization
+But in this just-published patent applicaton, Amazon earlier told the USPTO it’s able to use product viewing histories to determine the similarity or relatedness between products for which little or no purchase history data exists.
+So which claim should you believe?”

 Version 2.0 now available: “Bochs is a portable x86 PC emulation software package that emulates enough of the x86 CPU, related AT hardware, and BIOS to run Windows, Linux, *BSD, Minix, and other OS’s, all on your workstation.” […] “Macintosh users will be happy to find binaries for MacOSX and MacOS9.
-Also we now support…… Continue reading Bochs PC-Emulator
+Also we now support plugins for several platforms and cleaned up and improved the documentation.”

 This study examines the effect of reputation on profits on eBay.